Lovely Day (horse): 2015: five-year-old season

-Having won only one minor race in the last two seasons, Lovely Day began the 2015 season in the Grade III Nikkan Sports Sho Nakayama Kimpai over 2000 metres at Nakayama on 4 January.
+Having won only one minor race in the last two seasons, Lovely Day began the 2015 season in the Grade III Nakayama Kimpai over 2000 metres at Nakayama on 4 January.
 Ridden by the Irish jockey Fran Berry he recorded his first important victory as he defeated Logotype by one and a quarter lengths in a record time of 1:57.80.
-On 15 February at Kyoto Racecourse he started third favourite behind Harp Star and Kizuna in the Grade II Kyoto Kinen over 2200 metres.
-Ridden for the only time by Keita Tosaki he overtook the pace-setting Suzuka Deevious to win a nose with Kizuna a neck away in third.
+On 15 February at Kyoto Racecourse he started third favourite behind Harp Star and Kizuna in the Grade II Kyōto Kinen over 2200 metres.
+Ridden for the only time by Keita Tosaki he overtook the pace-setting Suzuka Devious to win a nose with Kizuna a neck away in third.
 His trainer commented "This was an ideal race for him today.
 He got a smooth run after a good break, and held on during a strong duel".
 In his next two races he finished sixth behind Gold Ship in the Hanshin Daishoten and eighth behind the same horse in the spring edition of the Tenno Sho.

 On 6 June Lovely Day was partnered by Yasunari Iwata when he contested the Naruo Kinen over 2000 metres at Hanshin and started 3/1 second favourite behind the six-year-old Air Saumur who had won the race in the previous year.
 He won by two lengths from Majesty Hearts, with Azuma Shuttle taking third ahead of Air Saumur.
 Twenty-two days after his win in the Naruo Kinen, Lovely Day returned to Grade I class for the first time since 2012 when he contested one of Japan's most prestigious races, the Takarazuka Kinen over 2200 metres at Hanshin.
 Gold Ship started favourite ahead of Lachesis (Queen Elizabeth II Commemorative Cup), Nuovo Record (Yushun Himba), One And Only (Tokyo Yushun) and Curren Mirotic (Kinko Sho) with Lovely Day the 13.2/1 sixth choice in a sixteen-runner field.
 The other runners included the 2014 Kikuka Sho winner Toho Jackal.
 Ridden by Yuga Kawada, he overcame a wide draw to take the lead 200 metres from the finish and recorded his first success at the highest level as he won by a neck from the five-year-old mare Denim And Ruby with the outsider Shonan Pandora taking third ahead of Toho Jackal.
 After the race Kawada commented "I was able to position him behind the front-runner with ease, as the pace was slow, and tried to race him with good rhythm.
 I was a bit worried about the track, but he responded really well.
 I was aware of the mare closing in and prayed that he could fend her off".